 Depending upon the site-specific circumstances, flexibility is provided to implement this procedure in a number of different ways.
 The timing and scope of the inspection should be aligned with the NRC’s understanding of the site performance issues.
 If a plant has transitioned into Multiple Repetitive/Degraded Cornerstone column in a gradual manner, the NRC will have a much clearer understanding of the plant issues and the timing of the inspection can await completion of the licensee root cause evaluations and safety culture assessments.
 For unique situations where a licensee has entered the Multiple Repetitive/Degraded Cornerstone column of the action matrix in a prompt manner resulting from a single Red finding, it may be prudent to schedule an early implementation of focused aspects of the IP95003 in order to diagnose the scope of the site issues in a timely manner.

 Considerations include the benefit to conduct a sequential set of focused functional area inspections as part of the overall 95003 effort.
-This could include scheduling a sub-group to perform an inspection during a plant outage (rather having the entire team on-site during the outage); and scheduling NRC safety culture assessment activities to engage with the licensee for the planning evolutions of the third-party safety culture assessment and to observe the conduct of the third party safety culture assessment.
+This could include scheduling a sub-group to perform an inspection during a plant outage (rather than having the entire team on-site during the outage); and scheduling NRC safety culture assessment activities to engage with the licensee for the planning evolutions of the third-party safety culture assessment and to observe the conduct of the third party safety culture assessment.
 The team manager and team leader need to be aware of the potential that a number of discrete functional area inspections may dilute the effectiveness of the team.
 If the entire team is on-site concurrently, they can assess the plant performance in a more holistic manner.
 If the option is elected to conduct focused functional area inspections, one of the SCAs should accompany each inspection group to facilitate the integrated assessment of the team’s observations and findings to the safety culture assessment activities perspective.

 The team should prepare for the inspection at a location determined by the team leader.
 During this time, the team members should provide input into the inspection plan for their assigned areas and should provide input to a list of any other documentation that will be required for review on-site.
 All samples selected by team members for inspection focus shall be coordinated with and approved by the team leader as part of the inspection plan.
 This preparation phase of the inspection should normally last one to two weeks.